RyanJudd96/frameworks_and_languages_module/technical_report.md

 app.add_route('/', root)
 ```

-The use of resource-based/RESTful architecture means the design will be readable and scalable, and the requests are stateless, meaning all of the information needed for processing is contained within the request itself.
+The use of resource-based/RESTful architecture means the design will be readable and scalable, and the requests are stateless, meaning all of the information needed for processing is contained within the request itself, simplifying the logic on the client-side.
 Utilising a standardised approach to building a web server will result in improved maintainability and system reliability.

 ##### Falcon URL Routing: